ender3/wunderlist-geektool/README.md

 ## How to Use in geektool
 Just make a new geeklet, and type the path and name of the `command`

-The styles will work best (in particular the star) if you use a font that has the full unicode char set for your geektool display.
+The styles will work best (in particular the star) if you use a font that has the full unicode char set for your geektool display (I simply use Helvetica.).